dndg/FinderOptaWatchdogTutorial/content.md

 ```

 In the code above, the sketch gets the reference to the `Watchdog` instance of
-MbedOS and starts it, with a maximum timeout of 10 seconds passed as parameter.
+MbedOS and starts it, with a maximum timeout of 10 seconds.

 #### Refreshing thee watchdog